zdoom-docs/stable/glossary/Concepts.md

 of it, no matter how different from the source material, runs the game simulation in the same way:

-- Input events are processed.
+*Input events are processed.*

 Keyboard, mouse, gamepad, etc. if a local player, the demo file if watching a demo, packets over the internet in networked games.

-- The game is *ticked*.
+*The game is "ticked".*

 Every 1/35th of a second that passes, a new "game tick" takes place, also referred to as *gametic*, *tick* or simply *tic*.

-- The game is rendered.
+*The game is rendered.*

 All information from the *current* game tick is rendered.
 This usually happens more often than the game is actually ticked.
 In ZDoom, Eternity Engine, and some other ports, the information is interpolated between the last and current game tick when there is extra time available to give smoother rendering.

 For more information on ticks, please refer to [the relevant Doom Wiki article][4].